 The only real drawback with the NAR plan is that the sites aren’t that customizable and don’t offer a blog.
 You can change copy and add pictures and even videos to your about page, but you can’t create landing pages, edit pages substantially, build traffic with a blog, or create new pages.
 Lead capture is also pretty antiquated.
 The only lead capture option anywhere on the site is an “email me” button.
 Not the end of the world, but unless they offer it in their email, you won’t even get your leads basic contact information.

 When you bump up to the full featured sites starting at $120 per month for Realtors, you open up a whole world of editing possibilities as well as much more robust lead capture and CRM options.
 As you might imagine this means a steeper learning curve.

 Real Geeks is also very intuitive and easy to use, but since they offer much more complexity with their sites and CRM, the learning curve is understandably steeper.

 Zillow is a piece of cake to use.
 You can see the tabs down the left hand side of the screen.
 That’s how you change info on your site.
 Want to add a post?
 Simply select the “Posts” tab and click “Add new.”

 Zillow basically has everything set up for you, including over 30 real estate specific widgets that can be added in seconds to any page (calculators, listings, search, etc).
-I could go on, but I don’t need to.

 The point is that you can have a real estate website set up in 30 minutes or less with little-to-no hassle.
 And if you need to edit info or want to change your template, you can do that at any time with little-to-no hassle.